cloudmesh/cloudmesh-openapi/README.rst

 OpenAPI merge
 =============

-IMPORTANT:
+IMPORTANT

   cloudmesh.common

   cloudmesh.cmd5

 MUST BE INSTALLED FROM SOURCE AS THE VERSION ON PYPI IS NOT YET UPDATED

-YOu need to have the yaml file in the current directory and execute this program in this directory
+You need to have the yaml file in the current directory and execute this program in this directory

 An example for yaml files are provided in